strblr/react-stored/README.md

 - If a default value is set _globally_ (as an argument of `addSchema`), it is used.
 If not :
 - `null` will be used.

-Things are easier with the assert function : if none could be found (not locally nor globally), the functionality is simply discarded.
+Things are easier with the assert function : if none could be found for a specific key (not locally nor globally), the functionality is simply discarded and hydration of previous saves goes without any checks.

 ## 3- The `config` function